c4ffein/writings/s/learning-python-as-a-programmer/learning-python-as-a-programmer.md

 ```

 #### Private methods and attributes
 Python does not provide "private" methods and attributes like Java does.
-See [this part of the documentation](#underscore-conventions) for the alternative.
+See [this part of the documentation](#underscore-conventions) for the `_value` alternative.

 ### Abstract classes